 Why in Utrecht

 - Utrecht University is host to a number of research groups conducting world-leading work in the field of drug innovation.
-You will be able to follow a programme of study that reflects your own personal interests through a minor research project, writing assignments, and electives.
+You will be able to follow a programme of study that reflects your own personal interests through a research project, writing assignment, and electives.

-- Freedom to design your own programme, by choosing a track, research project and electives that fit your interests best.
-You also select one out of 9 profiles which are designed to deepen your skills in a direction you choose.
+- Freedom to design your own programme, by choosing the track, research project and electives that best fit your interests.
+You also select one out of 9 thematic profiles which are designed to equip you with skills for your future career in a direction that appeals you most.

-- Students are able to follow their Master’s programme at UMC Utrecht, one of the largest academic medical centers in the Netherlands.
-UMC Utrecht focuses on a number of fields external link; selected students get educated by some of the best researchers in these research areas.
+- Students are able to follow their Master’s programme at Utrecht Institute for Pharmaceutical Sciences (UIPS); selected students get educated by some of the best researchers in these research areas.

 - This Master's is part of the Graduate School of Life Sciences (GSLS).
 The GSLS brings together the research expertise and facilities of the faculties of Science, Medicine and Veterinary Medicine, in cooperation with UMC Utrecht - offering you an interdisciplinary approach.